 With so many different options, think of all the different scenery you can explore this winter.
 Snowshoeing is a great inexpensive way to get out and see some wildlife and get some exercise.

-Before we owned snowshoes we rented snowshoes from our city and then drove to Banning State Park.
-We all had so much fun, last year Snowshoes were our family Christmas gift.
-One of our daughters even brought hers along to college in Wisconsin, she’s hoping to explore more.
-She found nature groups at school that regularly go hiking and snowshoeing.
+Before we owned snowshoes, we rented snowshoes from our city and then drove to Banning State Park.
+We all had so much fun that we made snowshoes are family Christmas gift one year.
+One of our daughters even brought hers along to college in Wisconsin!

 Whatever your reason to give it a try, check out some of these places to rent or try them out.
 We continue to add to our list and are excited to see that rental options are reasonable and continue to grow.